laurenchen0631/English-Learning/category/common_phrase.md

 	- this grisly ending is anything but sentimental
 	- I will be anything but quiet on Saturday night.
 	- The media once portrayed the governor as anything but ineffective; they now, however, make her out to be the epitome of fecklessness.
+- what/how/why/.. in the world 究竟/到底 == used to emphasize your surprise when asking a question
+	- What in the world are you doing in the cupboard?
+	- Who in the world could do such a thing?
+	- In another moment down went Alice after it, never once considering how in the world she was to get out again

 ## Compare/Difference
 - as opposed to 而不是 == not something else, used to compare two things.